Flutter localization and internationalization i18n with examples

 }

-As you can see, for the buttonPressed key we are using a special plural expression that will display one of the texts based on the value of count.
-Specifically, there are three possible cases: when the count equals zero, when it equals one, and when it has some other value.
+The buttonPressed key uses a plural expression to display different texts based on the count value.
+There are three cases: when count equals zero, one, or any other value.

 "pronoun": "{gender, select, male{he} female{she} other{they}}",